 Do your kids know about folktales?
-These are stories from a culture’s oral traditions meant to share values and/or explain something in the natural world or about human nature, often are about ordinary people, and can including talking animals like fables.
-Sometimes folktales contain a wise life lesson at the end just like a fable does.
+These are traditional narrative stories from a culture’s oral traditions meant to share values and/or explain something in the natural world or about human nature, often about ordinary people, and can include talking animals like fables.
+Sometimes folktales contain a wise life lesson at the end, just like a fable does.

-When researching about folktales, it is clear that there is quite a bit of overlap with myths, fables, and legends.
+When researching folktales, I found that there is quite a bit of overlap with myths, fables, and legends.
 One website I read said, “Folktales include myths, legends, fables, animal tales and fairy tales.”
 Which makes it a bit confusing when trying to distinguish the difference between these different stories.
-Plus, tall tales are considered folk tales.
+Plus, tall tales are considered folktales.

-For now, we’ll just say that folktales are stories meant to teach something that are traditionally passed down from generation to generation.
+For now, we’ll just say that folktales are stories meant to teach something, and they are orally passed down from generation to generation.
+(More or less.)

-However, the point of this post is not to define folktales so much as but to share with you new folktales picture books for kids that recently impressed me.
+However, the point of this post is not to define folktales so much as to share with you good folktales picture books for kids that recently impressed me.
 I think you’ll really like these titles.

 Folktales for Kids